Feedback vertex set

 In the mathematical discipline of graph theory, a feedback vertex set (FVS) of a graph is a set of vertices whose removal leaves a graph without cycles ("removal" means deleting the vertex and all edges adjacent to it).
 Equivalently, each FVS contains at least one vertex of any cycle in the graph.
-The feedback vertex set number of a graph is the size of a smallest feedback vertex set.
-The minimum feedback vertex set problem is an NP-complete problem; it was among the first problems shown to be NP-complete.
+The feedback vertex set number of a graph is the size of a smallest FVS.
+Whether there exists a feedback vertex set of size at most k is an NP-complete problem; it was among the first problems shown to be NP-complete.
 It has wide applications in operating systems, database systems, and VLSI chip design.

 Definition

 The FVS decision problem is as follows: